apfelstrudel2301/htreadings-client/README.md

 # htreadings-client
 The client software for recording DHT22 sensor readings with a Raspberry Pi and sending them to an API (e.g. for displaying the data in a dashboard).
+This client is best used together with [htreadings-dashboard](https://github.com/apfelstrudel2301/htreadings-aws).

 ## Getting started

 ### Prerequisites
 - DHT22 sensor connected to Raspberry Pi
-- Raspbian Buster operating system (if you have to upgrade from stretch check out this [upgrade tutorial](https://pimylifeup.com/upgrade-raspbian-stretch-to-raspbian-buster))
+- Raspbian Buster operating system.
+If you have to upgrade from stretch check out this [upgrade tutorial](https://pimylifeup.com/upgrade-raspbian-stretch-to-raspbian-buster).

 ### Install dependencies